IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ## (Optional) Seeding our Db2 database

+> **NOTE** If you do not wish to perform this step, your instructor will provide you credentials for a Db2 Warehouse instance.

 1. Log into (or sign up for) [IBM Cloud](https://cloud.ibm.com).

 1. Create a [Db2 Warehouse](https://cloud.ibm.com/catalog/services/db2-warehouse) service on IBM Cloud.
 Choose the `Entry` plan as it is compatible with a `Lite` account.